mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 These two systems are orthogonal and should not be confused.
-The connection-level padding system regards circuit-level padding as normal data traffic, and hence the connection-level padding system will not add any additional overhead while the circuit-level padding system is actively padding.
+The connection-level padding system regards circuit-level padding as normal data traffic, and hence while the circuit-level padding system is actively padding, the connection-level padding system will not add any additional overhead.

-While the currently deployed circuit-level padding behavior is quite simple, it is built on a more flexible framework.
-This framework is an event-driven state machine, and is designed to support all of the features needed to deploy any delay-free statistically shaped cover traffic on individual circuits, with cover traffic flowing to and from a node of the implementor's choice (Guard, Middle, Exit, Rendezvous, etc).
+While the currently deployed circuit-level padding behavior is quite simple, it is built on a flexible framework.
+This framework supports the description of event-driven finite state machine by filling in fields of a simple C structure, and is designed to support any delay-free statistically shaped cover traffic on individual circuits, with cover traffic flowing to and from a node of the implementor's choice (Guard, Middle, Exit, Rendezvous, etc).

 This class of system was first proposed in
 [Timing analysis in low-latency mix networks: attacks and defenses](https://www.freehaven.net/anonbib/cache/ShWa-Timing06.pdf)